datacarpentry/python-ecology-lesson/_episodes/05-merging-data.md

 > ## Challenge - Combine Data
 >
 > In the data folder, there are two survey data files: `surveys2001.csv` and
 > `surveys2002.csv`.
-Read the data into Python and combine the files to make one
+Read the data into `pandas` and combine the files to make one
-> new data frame.
+> new DataFrame.
 Create a plot of average plot weight by year grouped by sex.
-> Export your results as a CSV and make sure it reads back into Python properly.
+> Export your results as a CSV and make sure it reads back into `pandas` properly.
 {: .challenge}

 # Joining DataFrames

-When we concatenated our DataFrames we simply added them to each other - stacking them either vertically or side by side.
-Another way to combine DataFrames is to use columns in each dataset that contain common values (a common unique id).
+When we concatenated our DataFrames, we simply added them to each other - stacking them either vertically or side by side.
+Another way to combine DataFrames is to use columns in each dataset that contain common values (a common unique identifier).
 Combining DataFrames using a common field is called "joining".
 The columns containing the common values are called "join key(s)".
 Joining DataFrames in this way is often useful when one DataFrame is a "lookup table" containing additional data that we want to include in the other.